The best way to describe Ananda Kiamsha Madelyn

 Leeke is with a six-word memoir.
 Yoga + Creativity + Internet Geek = Ananda Leeke.
 Leeke is a lawyer turned “Jill of

-In 2010, her passion for women’s issues,
+In 2010, her passion for

-women in social media and technology through leadership, lifestyle, and living well initiatives.
+channel that celebrates women in social media and technology through leadership, lifestyle, and living well initiatives.
 She

 is a frequent speaker at conferences sponsored by Blogalicious, BlogHer, Howard University, Ignite DC, and Spelman College.
-Black Enterprise

-leadership research venture housed at the George Washington University School of Business, selected
+Project, a women’s leadership research venture housed at the George Washington University School of Business, selected

 her as an author for its 2012-2013 case study library.

-Leeke has been actively pursuing her career as an author and artist.
+more than 20 years, Leeke has been actively pursuing her career as an author and artist.
 Through her poetry chap books and

 participation in the Washington, D.C. arts movement, her poetry appeared in Beyond the Frontier: African American Poetry

 for the 21st Century (2002).
 She penned Love’s Troubadours – Karma: Book One, a novel (2007),